originaluko/haveibeenpwned/README.md

 Imports a list of email addresses in csv format.
 Each email address being a seperate row.

 Get-PwnedPassword -Password monkey
-Identifies if the password has been found.
+Identifies if the password has been found. *No API key required

+Get-PwnedPassword -Password monkey -Padding false Identifies if the password has been found with response padding removed. *No API key required

 $Password = Read-host -AsSecureString Get-PwnedPassword -SecureString $Password
 Identifies if the password, in the SecureString variable $Password, has been found

 Get-PwnedPassword -SHA1 AB87D24BDC7452E55738DEB5F868E1F16DEA5ACE
-Identifies if the SHA1 hash of the password has been found.
+Identifies if the SHA1 hash of the password has been found. *No API key required

 Further examples for each function can be found by typing Get-Help {function name} -Examples